What is MGD?

 Any disruption of the to the equilibrium of the three-layers of tear film can cause damage and may lead to dry eyes.

 MGD is caused by a change in the amount or quality of your meibum oil.
 This may be the result of the glands becoming clogged or structural damage that prevents them from functioning correctly.
 This results in less oil reaching the eye, which lowers the quality of your tear film.

 MGD is one of the most common causes of dry eye syndrome (also referred to as dry eye disease).
 An estimated 90 percent of people with dry eyes may suffer from MGD as well.

 The meibomian gland orifices also become clogged, resulting in MGD.
 Blepharitis is very common in people who have rosacea — a skin condition that causes the oil glands in your face, nose, and eyelids to clog.

 Many contributing factors make up your risk for MGD, including:

 As you age, your number of functioning meibomian glands decreases.
 People over the age of 40 are much more likely to develop MGD.

 Asian people are approximately three times more likely to develop MGD than people with European ancestry.

 Contact lens wear may increase your chances of MGD.
 Contact lenses may affect normal functioning of meibomian glands and cause abnormalities in your tear film.
-Eye Makeup

 Eyeliner and other eye makeup can clog meibomian gland openings.
 Not removing your makeup before bed increases the risk of MGD.

 Bacterial infections can be a cause or a result of MGD.
 They can disrupt oil production, and without proper tear fluid, your eyes are more susceptible to infection.